Orthworm Best Moveset

 Best Locations to Catch Orthworm in Scarlet & Violet

 Which version you're playing matters for Orthworm.
-6 walking spots at Lv.
-22-65 spread across Violet and Scarlet, and some routes only appear in one cartridge.
+10 walking spots at Lv.
+7-65 spread across Scarlet and Violet, and some routes only appear in one cartridge.
 Check the version badges below.

-Orthworm brings 480 BST to the table.
-B-Tier on our list: a solid choice for the right team.
+Orthworm works as a hazard setter with 480 BST behind it.
+C-Tier on our list: a situational pick that fills a niche.
 That 145 base Defense does the heavy lifting.

 Earth Eater is the go-to ability for Orthworm.
 It restores HP when hit by a Ground-type move.
 Its hidden ability Sand Veil can work in specific setups.

-The core moveset is Bodypress, Stealth Rock, Heavyslam, and Coil.
-Bodypress leads at 19% usage.
-Coil lets it set up before sweeping.
+The core moveset is Bodypress, Iron Defense, Stealth Rock, and Spikes.
+Bodypress leads at 0% usage.
+This set covers the hazard setter role with a mix of damage and utility.

 Since Scarlet & Violet, Orthworm has been obtainable in 1 games.
 A Generation 9 debut means a shorter history, but Orthworm has appeared steadily across every generation since.